QuantEcon/lecture-source-py/source/rst/need_for_speed.rst

 .. index::
     single: Python; Vectorization

-There is a clever method, sometimes called **vectorization**, that is often use to speed up high level languages.
+There is a clever method called **vectorization** that can be used to speed up high level languages in numerical applications.

 The key idea is to send array processing operations in batch to precompiled and efficient native machine code.

 The machine code itself is typically compiled from carefully optimized C or Fortran.

-This clever idea dates back to Matlab, which uses vectorization extensively.
+This clever idea dates back to MATLAB, which uses vectorization extensively.

 Vectorization can greatly accelerate many (but not all) numerical computations.